jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 ![common games table](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/common-games.png?raw=true){: .center-block :}

 I had really hoped to find more, but while comparing different games I found why there was so little overlap.
 The two sets were taken from different time periods!
 While the first set had reviews ranging from December 2010 through February 2019, the games it had were mostly recent releases.
-The second dataset didn't mention any time period at all in its description, but the games it includes shows that it was a bit older.
+The second dataset didn't mention any time period at all in its description, but the games it includes show that it was a bit older.
 For example, the first set included Football Manager 2019, while the second dataset had entries for each of the Football Manager games from 2009-2016.
-So while this sample size is far too low to draw any definitive conclusions, we can at least look at some of the relationships here.
+So while 12 games is far too low of a sample size to draw any definitive conclusions, we can at least look at some of the relationships here.

 ### Average playtime of reviewers vs all players